-This is a very simple example of how a model works - it uses a mathematical rule to make predictions about things you do not know based on the things you do.
-The model that we just described is a bad one - it assumes a linear relationship between temperature and time which, if extrapolated to its logical conclusion, would suggest that in 33 hrs the air around you would boil, and that right now some point about half a kilometre away from you is freezing.
+This is a very simple example of how a model works — it uses a mathematical rule to make predictions about things you do not know based on the things you do.
+The model that we just described is a bad one — it assumes a linear relationship between temperature and time which, if extrapolated to its logical conclusion, would suggest that in 33 hours the air around you would boil, and that right now some point about half a kilometer away from you is freezing.

 Obviously we need to add some more complexity to our model.
 If we add another data point, instead of simply fitting a straight line we can add a curved line to the model — however this is clearly still not realistic.

 Fortunately, generations of scientists and mathematicians have painstakingly described how the world around us behaves using mathematical formulae, and, thanks to the power of the modern supercomputer, we can solve huge numbers of these equations in the blink of an eye.

 However, as you doubtless will have experienced at some point in your life, a weather forecast is not a perfect prediction of what will happen.
 Why is this?
 Well, there are two main reasons: the inadequacy of the model equations, and the propagation of errors.